 - A) The entire examination needs to be retaken if a student switches Advisor after the comprehensive exam has been taken. - B) The comprehensive examination expires if no further progress is made towards the degree (p.
-19). - 8.
-Present a research paper or poster (as author and presenter), approved by the Advisor, at a professional meeting, while in residence in Ph.D. program - 9.
-Submit, as first author, an authored or co-authored manuscript to a peer reviewed journal, approved by the Advisor, for publication.
-While in residence in Ph.D. program - 10.
-Present and defend a written dissertation proposal before the Department.
+19). - 9.
+Present a research paper or poster (as author and presenter), approved by the Advisor, at a professional meeting, while in residence in Ph.D. program

+10. Submit, as first author, an authored or co-authored manuscript to a peer reviewed journal, approved by the Advisor, for publication.
+This must be done while in residence in Ph.D. program

+11. Present and defend a written dissertation proposal before the Department.

 The student must prepare a written dissertation proposal in consultation with the Guidance Committee.
 The content of the proposal will be orally presented and defended before the Guidance Committee and other interested faculty and graduate students by the end of the student's fifth semester.
-The primary purpose of the proposal presentation and defense is to facilitate high-quality dissertation research by providing a forum for student-faculty interaction on this critical part of the student's Ph.D. work.
+The primary purpose is to facilitate high-quality dissertation research by providing a forum for student-faculty interaction on this critical part of the student's Ph.D. work.
 The session gives the student access to evaluation of the research by the committee, other faculty, and students.
 At least two weeks before the presentation, copies of the written proposal must be made available to each member of the committee and to the Graduate Secretary for distribution.
 It is the responsibility of the student to ensure that copies of the proposal are made available by the deadline.

 Two hours will be allowed for the presentation and subsequent questioning.
 An initial uninterrupted presentation of the proposed research should be 20-30 minutes in length.
-All faculty and students are encouraged to attend this initial presentation.
+Anyone, including faculty, students, and staff, is welcome to attend the presentation.
 The question session that follows will be moderated by the student's Advisor, and all Guidance Committee members will actively participate.
 However, all persons attending may ask questions and offer comments.
 Following the session, the student's Guidance Committee will meet to determine whether the proposal must be revised and presented again.
 A student may present and defend a proposal only twice.